-Geneva is a city where a kebab from a questionable-looking stand can top $15, finding an affordable sit-down meal in the central city is certainly a challenge.
+Geneva is a city where a kebab from a questionable-looking stand can be relatively expensive, and finding an affordable sit-down meal in the central city is certainly a challenge.

 You have two options for eating cheaply in Geneva: hunt around in the city itself, which will probably mean you'll probably end up eating ethnic food such as Chinese and Middle Eastern (food you can probably get cheaper and better in your own country) or to pop across the border to France.

 Eating Across the Border

 Take the number 12 tram from the center of Geneva to the end of the line and then walk across the border into the French town of Gaillard.
 Here you will find restaurants that are much cheaper than in Geneva.

 Generally, the university area of Plainpalais is a good bet for food on the less painful end of extortionate.

 - La Buvette des Bains; Quai du Mont-Blanc 30; Probably the best deal in town.
 Office workers in the know flock to this eatery on the jetty by the lake for its daily lunch specials.